girvel/girvel.github.io/index_en.md

 Robust serialization library supporting all Lua types and edge cases.

+- Young active library (93 stars at the moment of writing)
+- The only library that covers all possible cases, including full code serialization
 - Thoroughly documented
-- Thoroughly tested (34 tests)
+- Thoroughly tested (34 tests automated for all Lua versions)
-- The only Lua serialization library that covers all possible cases

 ### [looper](https://github.com/girvel/looper)